-Staff are requested to adhere to physical distancing while using end of trip facilities.
+Staff are requested to adhere to physical distancing, where possible, while using end of trip facilities.
 While these facilities are regularly cleaned, they continue to operate on the mutual commitment of individuals to:

 - carry out regular hand washing and practice good hygiene

 - spend minimal time in showers and the change room to reduce congestion and in consideration of other users waiting their turn

 - most importantly, not come into the workplace if feeling unwell.